rossmcomer/TOER-Store/README.md

 HOW TO DEMO THIS APP

 Start by signing up with the integrated Auth0 PaaS.
 Click "Sign-in" in the navbar at the top right of the screen.
 This will take you to the Auth0 sign-up page.
+You can sign in with any e-mail address, google account, or facebook account.

 After you have created an account you will automaticaly be returned to the home page.
 The "Sign-in" button should now say "Sign-out."